Claude Architecture Explained: 5 Layers and 2 Cross-Cutting Planes

 Layer 1 — The Protocol

-This is messages.create and stop_reason.
-It is the API surface that lets you actually communicate with the model in a structured way.
-The protocol gives you the vocabulary: user messages, assistant turns, tool calls, tool results.
+Layer 1 is messages.create — the HTTP API call that turns “tokens in, tokens out” into a structured conversation.
+The Messages API gives you a vocabulary: system prompt, user and assistant turns, tool_use content blocks, tool_result content blocks.
 Without the model below it, the protocol has nothing to wrap.
 Without the protocol, you are typing directly at raw weights — which you cannot do.

 POST /v1/messages